owenwexler/mockabase/README.md

   mockabaseClient.ts - the main client file
-  typedFetch.ts - typedFetch function, a type-safe wrapper around the fetch API used by the Mockabase Client ReturnObject.ts - the ReturnObject type used by most routes OAuthProvider.ts - the OAuthProvider type used by the OAuth routes
+  typedFetch.ts - typedFetch function, a type-safe wrapper around the fetch API used by the Mockabase Client ReturnObject.ts - the ReturnObject type used by most routes Session.ts - the Session type used by the ReturnObject type OAuthProvider.ts - the OAuthProvider type used by the OAuth routes
 ```